-You’ve decided to hire a nanny and have a vague sense of what you want in a caregiver for your children.
-Someone who is caring, knows how to handle emergencies and is reliable may top your list of nanny qualities but without a specific plan on what you’re looking for you may wind up with a bad fit for your family.
+You’ve decided to find a nanny and have a vague sense of what you want in a caregiver for your children.
+Someone who is caring, knows how to handle emergencies, and is reliable may top your list of nanny qualities but without a specific plan on what you’re looking for you may wind up with a bad fit for your family.

 According to our latest household employment survey, the top three qualities that families seek in a nanny are responsibility and trustworthiness, personality fit, and passion for childcare.